-This module provides an introduction to hermeneutics at a basic level.

-The module focuses on introducing students to theoretical positions, theories and concepts and engages students through hermeneutical exercises - reading and interpreting texts, in particular from the ancient context.
-Students will learn how to apply hermeneutical skills by interpreting texts, as well as interpreting material culture items (e.g., statutes; coins; inscriptions).
+This module provides an introduction to basic hermeneutics.
+The module introduces students to theoretical positions, theories, and concepts, and engages students through hermeneutical exercises - reading and interpreting texts, in particular from the ancient context.
+Students will learn how to apply hermeneutical skills to interpret texts, as well as material culture items (e.g., statutes, coins, inscriptions).